GwendolyneFreddy/Infinity-Animations/README.md

 #### Installation Order

->Although it is not required for the 1pp mod to function properly, ToB players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>Although it is not required for Infinity Animations to function properly, ToB players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>

 In a perfect world, Infinity Animations would be installed as a data base that would be usable by anyone who would like to add animation entries to the game without being bogged down by issues of mod conflicts and incompatibilities.
 Unfortunately, since it was designed a long time after the first megamods generation that were overwriting game files, in particular to resolve animation conflicts and restore standard animations that megamods have overwritten; it needs to be installed after those megamods, at least until their authors will update them to benefit from Infinity Animations content... &#128577;